 Deposition on the ground is measured using filter paper.
-A fluorescent tracer (Tinopal OB for oil-based formulations; Tinopal CBS-X for water-based formulations) is added to the spray mix to enable volumetric analysis via fluorimetry, which allows inexpensive and rapid analytical techniques.
+A fluorescent tracer is added to the spray mix to enable volumetric analysis via fluorimetry, which allows inexpensive and rapid analytical techniques.
 Gas Chromatography (GC) analysis can also be used but this technique can be cost prohibitive.
-Even when using GC analysis, the tracer should still be included as, during the microscopic analysis, the fluorescent tracer allows the operator to discern the fluorescing pesticide drops from naturally occurring oil aerosols which will be nonfluorescing.
+Even when using GC analysis, the tracer should still be included as, during the microscopic analysis, the fluorescent tracer allows the operator to discern the fluorescing pesticide drops from naturally occurring oil aerosols which will be non-fluorescing.
 Where water-based compounds are to be tested, magnesium oxide (MgO) coated slides can be used but these surfaces are not suitable for measuring droplet sizes of <10 μ m.
 MgO slides can only be assessed microscopically, but a volume can be derived by droplet number and size per unit area.
-The fluorescent tracer helps identify craters on the MgO slides1.
+The fluorescent tracer helps identify craters on the MgO slides.2

+2.2.
 Atmospheric conditions

 The droplet size distribution used in space spraying is very small, which makes the spray cloud highly susceptible to atmospheric conditions.
-The meteorology at time of application is one of the most important factors effecting control and, therefore, accurate measurement of wind speed, direction, temperature and humidity is essential.
-Atmospheric stability is important, which can be calculated by measuring wind speed and temperature at two heights (1.5 m and 10 m are preferred with 5 m being a suitable alternative) to facilitate the calculation of a stability parameter such as the Richardson number.
 Optimal conditions for spray trials occur under neutral or stable atmospheric conditions.
 This is typically at or near sundown and up to an hour after sunrise.
 At this time, there is an increase in temperature with height above ground level compared to unstable (daytime) conditions.
 Unstable conditions are radiative and convective and, considering the small droplet size distribution, the spray can be easily taken up and out of the target area; therefore, unstable conditions are to be avoided.
 Neutral and stable conditions are optimal in helping to keep the small droplets from rising above the target zone.
 Testing should occur at windspeeds between 3-15 km/hour, measured within 10 m of ground level, and should not occur during precipitation events.
 If replicate experiments are carried out on the same day, there should be a minimum of a 30-minute interval between each replicate.